Evinance to Integrate its Decision Support Technology in Varian Oncology Care Management Platform

 CHANNELS

-Newswise — Palo Alto, California., August x, 2017 -- Evinance Innovation Inc. and Varian Medical Systems (NYSE: VAR) announced today that the Evinance Decision Support platform will be integrated within Varian’s 360 Oncology™ care management platform.
+Newswise — Palo Alto, California, September 6, 2017 -- Evinance Innovation Inc. and Varian Medical Systems (NYSE: VAR) announced today that the Evinance Decision Support platform will be integrated within Varian’s 360 Oncology™ care management platform.

 Evinance’s patient-centric decision support platform helps clinicians access the latest clinical information for making evidence-based treatment decisions while empowering patients throughout their cancer journey.